phetsims/phet-info/doc/phet-software-design-patterns.md

 This is a standard pattern described in https://en.wikipedia.org/wiki/Enumerated_type.

 PhET’s preferred implementation of this pattern can be found in [Enumeration.js](https://github.com/phetsims/phet-core/blob/master/js/Enumeration.js).
 Examples and coding conventions are in the comment header of that file.
 See the wave-interference repository for exemplars of Enumeration use.
+Rich enumerations are not currently supported, but may be supported in the future (see https://github.com/phetsims/phet-core/issues/50).

 You’ll find a couple of other patterns commonly used in PhET code.
 These are good to know about, but should be avoided in new code.